yongcongwang/note/docs/Math/Linear-Algebra/14_orthogonal.md

 The row space of a matrix is orthogonal to the nullspace, because $A\mathbf{x}= \mathbf{0}$ means the dot product of $\mathbf{x}$ with each row of $A$ is $0$.
 But then the product of $\mathbf{x}$ with any combination of rows of $A$ must be $0$.

-The column space is orthogonal to the left nullspace of $A$ because the row space of $A^T$ is perpendicular to the nullspace of $AA^T$.
+The column space is orthogonal to the left nullspace of $A$ because the row space of $A^T$ is perpendicular to the nullspace of $A^T$.

 In some sense, the row space and the nullspace of a matrix subdivide $\mathbb{R}^n$ into two perpendicular subspaces.
 For $A=\begin{bmatrix} 1 & 2 & 5 \\ 2 & 4 & 10 \end{bmatrix}$, the row space has dimension $1$ and basis $\begin{bmatrix} 1 \\ 2 \\ 5 \end{bmatrix}$ and the nullspace has dimension $2$ and is the plane through the origin perpendicular to the vector $\begin{bmatrix} 1 \\ 2 \\ 5 \end{bmatrix}$.